Capital Gay

 Capital Gay was a weekly free gay newspaper published in London founded by Graham McKerrow and Michael Mason.
-The first issue was published on 26 June 1981, during Pride Week, and folded with the issue dated 30 June 1995.
-Despite its name it was also distributed in Brighton and had a combined circulation, in the two cities, of around 20,000 at the time when publication ceased.
+Its first issue was published on 26 June 1981, during Pride Week; the paper folded with the issue dated 30 June 1995.
+Despite its name, it was also distributed in Brighton and had a combined circulation, in the two cities, of around 20,000 at the time when publication ceased.
+Initially priced at 20p, it became a freesheet after six months.

 McKerrow and Mason met while working at Gay News and designed Capital Gay as a complementary publication.
-Capital Gay had a shorter production time, 24 hours, and came out more frequently, every week, compared with Gay News which was fortnightly.
-The aim was to provide a news service for London and Brighton particularly for users of the growing commercial lesbian and gay scene and to provide a link between the political movement and the commercial scene and facilitate swifter political responses by the LGBT movement than had previously been possible.
-The news pages covered politics and non-political news while regular contributors provided comment and analysis.
+Compared with Gay News, which was fortnightly and had an 11-day lead time between print deadline and its availability, Capital Gay had a shorter production time of 24 hours, and came out more frequently, every week.
+The aim was to provide a news service for London and Brighton, particularly for users of the growing commercial lesbian and gay scene, to provide a link between the political movement and the commercial scene, and to facilitate swifter political responses by the LGBT movement than had previously been possible.
+The news pages covered politics and non-political news, while regular contributors provided comment and analysis.